-Interior versatility is where the Journey shines.
-It comes standard with seating for five and a big cargo space, but the Journey is available with seating for seven.
+Inside is where the Journey shines.
+The new interior design and materials give it one of the nicest cockpits in the class.
+It comes standard with seating for five, with a two-passenger third row optional.
+Either way it has useful, though not class leading, cargo space.
 Filling the Journey with adults won't make all your passengers happy, but the rear seat should work well for children.
 Seats flip and fold to provide a wide range of versatility in hauling people, cargo, or both.
 The Journey offers a fold-flat front passenger seat that will allow loading items up to nine feet long.
 It features some unique storage solutions owners will find useful.
 Among them: a bin under the front passenger seat, storage under the floor in the second row and behind the last row of seats, a dual glove box with Dodge's Chill Zone that cools soda cans, and all the usual cubbies up front, including a fairly deep center console.
-Entertainment options are plentiful, as the Journey has a six-disc CD changer standard and offers a hard-drive radio and a rear DVD entertainment system.
+Entertainment options are plentiful, as the Journey has a six-disc CD changer standard and offers a rear DVD entertainment system and a hard-drive radio.

-With prices starting around $20,000, the Journey offers affordable utility.
-We recommend the V6 engine, which provides that extra margin of power that many buyers will want.
-Be careful when it comes to options, though, as it is possible to get the Journey over $30,000, money that can buy larger and more refined SUVs.
+With prices starting around $22,000, the Journey offers affordable utility.
+We recommend the V6 engine, which provides that extra margin of power that many buyers will want, as well as much more refinement.
+Be careful when it comes to options, though, as it is easy to get the Journey over $30,000, money that can buy larger and/or more premium SUVs.

 On the outside, the Journey announces its presence with the familiar Dodge crosshair grille.
 The look might be described as bold.
 But the upright shape of the grille and its relation to the aluminum hood and windshield is very reminiscent of the current Dodge Grand Caravan, and no SUV ever earned sales by looking like a minivan.

 At the back, the Journey's taillights wrap around the sides of the vehicle and continue into the tailgate, which opens upward.
-The taillights themselves feature two war paint chrome stripes and the tailgate is made out of a composite material to reduce weight.
+The taillights themselves are now ringed by LEDs.
 The rear bumper has an integrated step pad that matches the height of the load floor.
 Models with the V6 engine can be distinguished by their dual chrome exhaust tips.

 The Journey is bigger than it looks.
-In overall dimension, it is only slightly shorter than the Ford Explorer, and it's actually longer than such seven-passenger crossover competitors as the Toyota Highlander, Subaru Tribeca and Hyundai Veracruz.
-The Journey's size translates to plenty of interior cargo room, but the design isn't as space efficient as some of its competitors, including the Pacifica.
+In overall dimension, it is actually longer than such seven-passenger crossover competitors as the Toyota Highlander, Subaru Tribeca and Hyundai Veracruz.
+The Journey's size translates to plenty of interior cargo room, but the design isn't as space efficient as some of its competitors.

-The Journey's main strength is its well thought-out cabin.
+The Journey's cabin features a new design for 2011 that is much more inviting.
 It offers plenty of room for passengers and cargo, available seating for seven, and several smart and convenient storage solutions.

+Space is good but not great.
 The driver's seat offers plenty of head and leg room for just about any occupant.
 The view is generally unobstructed front and rear.
-It is the unique storage and convenience features, however, that really make the Journey shine.
-Up front, models without the navigation system get a storage bin in the top of the center stack.
+The Journey's unique storage and convenience features, however, are what really make it shine.
 All Journeys have a dual-level glove box with Dodge's Chill Zone up top.
 Chill Zone uses the air conditioning system to keep up to four soda cans cool.

 The second row is equally as ingenious.
 The three-passenger bench seat is 1.6 inches higher than the front seat to give passengers a better view of the road.
 It slides forward and back up to 4.7 inches in seven-passenger models, and can be ordered with integrated child booster seats for the outboard positions.
 The Journey also has two in-floor storage bins with removable liners.
 Each bin can hold up to six soda cans plus ice.
 The seat backs are split 60/40 and fold flat.
 When the optional Flexible Seating Group is ordered, the second-row seats fold in a scissors action, with the seat bottoms tilting up, the seatbacks tilting forward, and the seats sliding forward, to provide easy access to the third row.
 The rear doors also open 90 degrees, making entry and exit easy.

-The SE model comes with seating for five, but the SXT and R/T can be ordered with the Flexible Seating Group, which expands seating capacity to seven.
+Base seating is for five, but the Crew and Lux models come standard with the Flexible Seating Group, which expands seating capacity to seven.
+It is also offered as an option.
 The third row is 0.6 inches higher than the second row, is split 50/50, and folds flat.
 Dodge says it offers enough head room for a 95th-percentile male.
 That's all well and good, but leg room is tight and the bottom cushion is low to the floor, so adults sit with their knees up.
 It will be possible to fit seven adults in the Journey, but the third-row passengers and second-row middle occupant will be none too happy about it.
 Younger children will have plenty of room, though.

 Both the five- and seven-passenger Journeys have a shallow under-floor storage bin that extends from the rear of the vehicle forward to just behind the last row of seats.
 That means the five-passenger version has considerably more space under the floor than the seven-passenger version.
 The cover for this bin is reversible, too, with carpet on one side and plastic on the other.
 The plastic will allow for worry-free stowage of items such as muddy boots.

-With all the seats down, the Journey has 67.6 cubic feet of cargo storage space.
-Loading cargo shouldn't be tough, as the liftover height is relatively low.
+Cargo space expands to 67.6 cubic feet with all the seats down, which is average for the class but bested by the Toyota Highlander and even the smaller Honda CR-V. Loading cargo shouldn't be tough, as the liftover height is relatively low.
 It would be nice, however, if the tailgate had a separate opening glass.
-As an added bonus, a removable, rechargeable flashlight is included in the rear cargo area.
+As an added bonus, a removable, rechargeable flashlight is included in the rear cargo area in higher line models.

-When it comes to handling, the Journey offers little to get excited about.
 While the high seating position affords a good view of the road, it seems to hurt the feel behind the wheel.
-This is not an off-road-oriented SUV, and as such it seems that Dodge could have made it sit a bit lower, which would have improved the handling characteristics.
-The way it's engineered however, means the Journey leans more in turns than some other crossovers and is also slower to react in quick changes of direction.
-The steering is light, but accurate.
-In short, the Journey doesn't offer the sporty driving character that can be a strength of crossover SUVs.
+This is not an off-road-oriented SUV, and as such it seems that Dodge could have made it sit a bit lower, which would have made it feel more carlike.
+The way it's engineered however, means the Journey leans more in turns than some other crossovers.
+The 2011 suspension changes control this issue a bit better and also make the vehicle more willing to react to quick changes of direction.
+It's still not as nimble as competitors such as the Nissan Murano, or even the larger Jeep Grand Cherokee and Ford Explorer.
+The steering is light, but predictable, and the brakes are easy to modulate.

 The engines are comparable to the handling: Capable but not as good as the best in the class.
 The base four-cylinder, Chrysler's 173-hp 2.4-liter World Engine, is loud in the Journey and delivers too little power in this 3800-pound package.
 The four-cylinder will certainly get you and your kids around town, but passing will require some planning and it's not rated for towing.
 With a 0-60 mph time of somewhere between 11 and 12 seconds, a four-cylinder Journey is one of the slower vehicles in its class.